-The nonlinear Schrödinger equation(45) for deep water waves is an example where nonlinearity leads to focussing of wave energy and therefore counteracts the dispersion by the linear term which is proportional to ω_0'' .
-The results from the numerical simulation do indeed suggest that when non-linearity is sufficiently strong focussing of energy occurs giving considerable enhancements to the probability of extreme events, at least compared to the normal distribution.
-In the opposite case, when the nonlinear term has opposite sign defocussing of wave energy occurs and one would expect a reduction in the number of extreme events.
-In order to show this we performed simulations with the nonlinear Schrödinger equation(45) but now with negative nonlinear transfer coefficient ($T_0 = -k_0^3$).
-Results of this case are shown in the Figs. 5, 6 and 8 while the logarithm of the pdf of the surface elevation is shown in Fig. 9.
+The nonlinear Schrödinger equation [(45)] for deepwater waves is an example in which nonlinearity leads to focusing of wave energy and therefore counteracts the dispersion by the linear term, which is proportional to ω_0'' .
+The results from the numerical simulation do indeed suggest that, when nonlinearity is sufficiently strong, focusing of energy occurs, giving considerable enhancements to the probability of extreme events, at least when compared with the normal distribution.
+In the opposite case, when the nonlinear term has opposite sign, defocusing of wave energy occurs and one would expect a reduction in the number of extreme events.
+To show this, I performed simulations with the nonlinear Schrödinger equation [(45)] but now with negative nonlinear transfer coefficient ($T_0 = -k_0^3$).
+Results of this case are shown in Figs. 5, 6, and 8; the logarithm of the pdf of the surface elevation is shown in Fig. 9.
 These plots show that in the case of defocusing the broadening of the spectrum is less dramatic.
-Furthermore, the final time Benjamin-Feir Index does not have a limiting value of about 1.
+Furthermore, the final time Benjamin-Feir index does not have a limiting value of about 1.
 On the other hand, the kurtosis for this case is negative, resulting, as can be seen from Fig. 9, in a large reduction of the probability of extreme events.
-The dependence of the kurtosis on BFI is different from the case of focussing, because there are clear signs of saturation beyond BFI = 1, while only in the range BFI < 0.5 there is a quadratic dependence of kurtosis C_4 on BFI.
+The dependence of the kurtosis on BFI is different from the case of focusing, because there are clear signs of saturation beyond BFI = 1, whereas only in the range BFI b.
+Nonlinear transfer according to the Zakharov equation